CDCgov/phdi/containers/fhir-converter/description.md

 # Getting started with the PHDI FHIR Conversion Service

 This service relies on Microsoft's FHIR converter to convert messages.

+If you plan to run the service via Docker, you can skip to [Running with Docker](#Running-with-docker-(recommended-for-production)).
+This container will automatically use the Microsoft FHIR converter without need for additional installation.

-To use the service, you'll need to both install the Microsoft FHIR Converter CLI and run the PHDI FHIR Converter Docker container.
+If you plan to run the service locally via Python, you'll need to install both the Microsoft FHIR Converter CLI and run the PHDI FHIR Converter service.
+Read on for installation instructions for both.

 ## Microsoft FHIR Converter CLI Installation Guide
 This document provides a guide for installing the [Microsoft FHIR Converter](https://github.com/microsoft/FHIR-Converter) as a Command Line Interface (CLI) tool on Windows, MacOS, and Linux systems, as well as a brief introduction to using the converter.